benfoxall/mender-docs/09.Add-ons/30.File-Transfer/docs.md

 From the caller's perspective, File Transfer offers a simple HTTP API to `GET` and `PUT` files.
 On a device `mender-connect` handles requests from the backend and provides data to reply to the HTTP calls.
-The implementation does not relay on any third-party software installed on a device, and in that sense has no relation to FTP or SFTP.
+The implementation does not rely on any third-party software installed on a device, and in that sense has no relation to FTP or SFTP.
 Although feature-wise it provides similar functionalities.